 - Environmental conditions can play a role in the quality of the color coating.
 Organic materials such as leaves and pine needles build upon a court’s surface.

-These materials hold moisture and can deteriorate the tennis courts surface.
+These materials hold moisture and can deteriorate the tennis court surface.
 Issues such as these can play a large role in determining how often a court needs to be resurfaced.

 High construction standards can minimize or delay cracking, but eventually, every tennis court will need to be resurfaced.
 When that time arises, be sure to contact your local experts at North State who have been resurfacing tennis courts, basketball courts, pickleball courts, and multi-use courts for over 30 years.